Parents and Families

 Even after you leave your student on campus, the Student Engagement staff is here to serve you, the parents and families of our students, in a variety of ways.
 We hope you find information and resources below helpful and we encourage you to stay in touch.

 This is an exciting time.
 Launching a student into college life is a huge step towards independence and adulthood.
 This is never easy, even in a typical year.
-This year we will need to work together even more to ensure your student’s successful transition to North Park University.
-The University is working diligently and carefully to plan for a safe and healthy community — both in and out of the classroom — for our students, faculty, and staff.
+We will need to work together even more to ensure your student’s successful transition to North Park University.
+The University is working diligently and carefully to plan for a safe and healthy community—both in and out of the classroom—for our students, faculty, and staff.

 One of the exciting things about North Park is that we have students from across the country and globe.
-With this diversity also comes varying COVID-19 guidelines which may be different than those set forth by the State of Illinois as well as varying personal views on this pandemic.
-We ask that everyone be understanding and respectful of each other by following the University’s health and safety protocols and are intended to protect everyone’s health.
+With this diversity also comes varying COVID-19 guidelines which may be different than those set forth by the State of Illinois and the City of Chicago, as well as varying personal views on this pandemic.
+We ask that everyone be understanding and respectful of each other by following the University’s health and safety protocols, which are intended to protect everyone’s health.
 This means that while on campus each of us will need to step up and share the responsibility for protecting our own health and the health of others.

 Step 1: Information to know before you arrive on campus

 An online orientation course is available.
 While we designed this course for your student, it has information that we feel would be of value to you, such as

 - Campus resources to support your student’s success

 You can access the online orientation course as a guest.